stefanneamtu/Two-Token-AMM---Near/README.md

 Each account on NEAR can have at most one contract deployed to it.
 If you've already created an account such as `your-name.testnet`, you can deploy your contract to `near-blank-project.your-name.testnet`.
 Assuming you've already created an account on [NEAR Wallet](https://wallet.testnet.near.org/), here's how to create `near-blank-project.your-name.testnet`:

-1. Authorize NEAR CLI, following the commands it gives you:
+1. Authorize NEAR CLI, by following the commands it gives you:

 ```bash
       near login